diogo-fernan/testh/README.md

 A `Makefile` is used to define dependencies and linkages of the library at compile time.
 The file `testh/src/test.c` provides several usage examples of the library and contains the `main` function of a program that can be modified as one sees fit.

-The binary output of the compilation as defined in the `Makefile` is the following:
+The binary output of the compilation, as defined in the `Makefile`, is the following:

 * `testh/bin/test`.